 The only approach the English force could take was over the highway through the bog, where the parallel ditches dug by Bruce's men outwards from the marsh restricted his room for deployment still further, effectively neutralising the English' superior numbers.
 Valence was forced at attack along a narrowly constricted front upwards towards the waiting enemy spears.

 Bruce's tactics prevented the main English force of three thousand men from mounting a frontal attack at full pace.
 It was a battle reminiscent in some ways of Stirling Bridge, with the same 'filtering' effect.
-As the Bruce's spearmen pressed downhill on the disorganised English knights the rear ranks began to flee in panic.
+As Bruce's spearmen pressed downhill on the disorganised English knights the rear ranks began to flee in panic.
 A hundred or more were killed in the battle.
-Amyer de Valence himself managed to escape and fled to the safety of Bothwell Castle.
+Aymer de Valence himself managed to escape and fled to the safety of Bothwell Castle.

 Three days after the Battle of Loudoun Hill the Bruce defeated another English army under the command of the Earl of Gloucester.

 Two months later, the indomitable Edward I decided to march up to Scotland yet again, to deal with the irksome miscreant Robert the Bruce himself.
-He died at Burgh-on-Sands, just south of the Scottish border, at the age of sixty-eight on 7 July, 1307.
+He died at Burgh-on-Sands, just south of the Scottish border, at the age of sixty-eight on 7 July 1307.
 Apprehensive of his son Edward's ability to continue his work, he was purported to have asked his flesh to be boiled from his bones, so that they could be carried with the army on every campaign into Scotland.
-His son instad had his body interred at Westminster Abbey.
+His son instead had his body interred at Westminster Abbey.